jmsv/website/demos.md

 1. Announcements
 2. A/V
 3. Timings
-4. Handing out stickers
+4. Stickers

-Announcements, Timings, and Handing out stickers only need 1 person each, but it is recommended that you have 2-3 people helping with A/V.
+Announcements, Timings, and Stickers only need 1 person each, but it is recommended that you have 2-3 people helping with A/V.

 ### Announcements